nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Second in charge of a 80 person deparment, organized into three teams.
+      * Second in charge of a 80 person department, organized into three teams.
       * Implementing and caring for the training, welfare, discipline, and professional development of employees in the division.
       * The Department's Maintenance and Logistics Manager, responsible for providing logistics to support the department's operations.
 This included supporting more than 29 heavy duty vehicles and associated operational equipment valued in excess of $20 million.
       * Serves as the subject matter expert on employing the division's specific operational capabilities to upper management.